oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 ## Go Application talking to OCI Autonomous Database

 Making a Go application talk to a local (or any traditionally connected) Oracle Database was not so hard.
-Databases that are configured for encrypted communications from clients that use the Oracle Wallet -- such as Oracle Autonomous Database instances on OCI -- are not that much harder to interact with.
-We need to extend our code to work with the Oracle Wallet file and of course we need to run an Autonomous Database instance and acquire the associated Oracle Wallet.
+Databases that are configured for encrypted communications from clients that use the Oracle Wallet -- such as Oracle Autonomous Database instances on OCI -- are no more difficult to interact with.
+We need to extend our code to work with the Oracle Wallet file, and of course we need to run an Autonomous Database instance and acquire the associated Oracle Wallet.

 ### Run free Autonomous Database on OCI

 To run an Autonomous Database Instance is almost simpler than running a local database.
-An ATP instance can be created in several ways (including through OCI CLI and Terraform), but most straightforward for a first time is probably through the OCI browser console.
-Note: Tim Hall provides a good description in his article [Oracle Cloud : Autonomous Transaction Processing (ATP) -- Create Service](https://oracle-base.com/articles/vm/oracle-cloud-autonomous-transaction-processing-atp-create-service) — and there are many more to be found.
+An ATP instance can be created in several ways (including through OCI CLI and Terraform), but the most straightforward method for your first time is probably through the OCI browser console.

+> Note: Tim Hall provides a good description in his article [Oracle Cloud : Autonomous Transaction Processing (ATP) -- Create Service](https://oracle-base.com/articles/vm/oracle-cloud-autonomous-transaction-processing-atp-create-service), and there are many more to be found.
+{:.notice}

 Let's create your always free ATP instance:

-Type *aut* in console's search box, navigate to *Autonomous Database | Features*, click on button *Create Autonomous Database*.
+Type *aut* in console's search box, navigate to *Autonomous Database | Features*, click on button **Create Autonomous Database**.

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-nav-autonomous-db.png 1200 395 "Start creation of Autonomous Database in the OCI console" %}

-In the creation form provide a display name (why not *go-on-oci-db*?) and database name, select *Transaction Processing* as the workload type, toggle the *Always Free* toggle to active, provide a password for ADMIN (and remember it well), accept Network Access Type *Secure access from everywhere* and make sure checkbox *Require mutual TLS (mTLS) authentication* is checked.
+In the creation form, provide a display name (maybe *go-on-oci-db*) and database name, select *Transaction Processing* as the workload type, toggle the *Always Free* toggle to active, provide a password for ADMIN (and remember it well), accept Network Access Type *Secure access from everywhere* and make sure checkbox *Require mutual TLS (mTLS) authentication* is checked.

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-create-autonomous-db.png 1200 1789 "Configure the new always free Autonomous Database" %}

-After pressing the button *Create Autonomous Database* to go and create the database, the provisioning status is presented:
+After pressing the button **Create Autonomous Database** to create the database, the provisioning status is presented:

 {% imgx aligncenter assets/way-to-go-on-oci-article-4-provisioningATP.png 1200 564 "OCI is provisioning the ATP instance" %}